puppetlabs/puppet-vscode/README.md

 ## Quick start

-- Step 1: Install a supported version of Puppet on your system (see [Requirements](#requirements) for more information).
+- Step 1: Install a supported version of the Puppet Development Kit on your system (see [Requirements](#requirements) for more information).
 - Step 2: Install the Puppet [extension](https://marketplace.visualstudio.com/items?itemName=jpogran.puppet-vscode) for Visual Studio Code.
 - Step 3: Open or create a Puppet manifest file (a file with a `.pp` or `.epp` extension or named `Puppetfile`) and start automating!